This is where all 50 states stand on reopening

 Mississippi

-"We know that we will not be able to return to our typical lives right away," Reeves said during Monday's press briefing.
+"We know that we will not be able to return to our typical lives right away," Reeves said during a media briefing on April 13.

 "There are still more sacrifices to be made.
 We do want to look ahead to opening things up, I know that there are many Mississippians whose lives and livelihoods rely on our ability to get them back to work in a responsible way."